-- Identifying the purpose of a text enables students to approach it with appropriate expectations as listeners, readers, or viewers (e.g., Am I coming to this poem looking for information or for an expression of feeling or sensation with which I can relate?
-Is this narrative told to entertain me or to persuade me of something?). - Knowing various language uses enables students to focus their efforts appropriately to create the effects they intend as speakers, writers, and producers.
+- Identifying the purpose of a text enables students to approach it with appropriate expectations as listeners, readers, or viewers (e.g., How does my knowledge of this form contribute to my understanding of the author's/producer's purpose?
+How may I use my understanding to comprehend this work?
+Is this narrative told to entertain me, to provide an analogy, or to persuade me of something?). - Knowing various language uses enables students to focus their efforts appropriately to create the effects they intend as speakers, writers, and producers.

-To enable students to explore their interest in a particular language use, the Senior 3 ELA Framework identifies three sets of specific student learning outcomes, one set for each curriculum: Comprehensive Focus, Literary Focus, and Transactional Focus.
+To enable students to explore their interest in a particular language use, the Senior 4 ELA Framework identifies three sets of specific student learning outcomes, one set for each curriculum: Comprehensive Focus, Literary Focus, and Transactional Focus.
 Each requires students to produce and read texts from the full range of the language continuum:

-- Senior 3 English Language Arts: Comprehensive Focus These student learning outcomes identify the knowledge, skills and strategies, and attitudes students will demonstrate in the Comprehensive Focus, which addresses pragmatic and aesthetic purposes and texts in approximate balance. - Senior 3 English Language Arts: Literary Focus These student learning outcomes identify the knowledge, skills and strategies, and attitudes students will demonstrate in the Literary Focus, which emphasizes aesthetic purposes and texts.
-Texts read and produced will be approximately 70 percent aesthetic and 30 percent pragmatic in purpose. - Senior 3 English Language Arts: Transactional Focus These student learning outcomes identify the knowledge, skills and strategies, and attitudes students will demonstrate in the Transactional Focus, which emphasizes pragmatic purposes and texts.
-Texts read will be approximately 70 percent pragmatic and 30 percent aesthetic in purpose.
-Texts produced will be pragmatic in purpose.
+- Senior 4 English Language Arts: Comprehensive Focus These student learning outcomes identify the knowledge, skills and strategies, and attitudes students demonstrate in the Comprehensive Focus, which addresses pragmatic and aesthetic purposes and texts in approximate balance. - Senior 4 English Language Arts: Literary Focus These student learning outcomes identify the knowledge, skills and strategies, and attitudes students demonstrate in the Literary Focus, which emphasizes aesthetic purposes and texts.
+Texts read and produced are approximately 70 percent aesthetic and 30 percent pragmatic in purpose. - Senior 4 English Language Arts: Transactional Focus These student learning outcomes identify the knowledge, skills and strategies, and attitudes students demonstrate in the Transactional Focus, which emphasizes pragmatic purposes and texts.
+Texts read are approximately 70 percent pragmatic and 30 percent aesthetic in purpose.
+Texts produced are pragmatic in purpose.